New Deal: Banking reform

 The Glass–Steagall Act limited commercial bank securities activities and affiliations between commercial banks and securities firms to regulate speculations.
 It also established the Federal Deposit Insurance Corporation (FDIC), which insured deposits for up to $2,500, ending the risk of runs on banks.
-This banking reform offered unprecedented stability as while throughout the 1920s more than five hundred banks failed per year, it was less than ten banks per year after 1933.
+This banking reform offered unprecedented stability because throughout the 1920s more than five hundred banks failed per year, and then it was less than ten banks per year after 1933.

 Monetary reform

 Under the gold standard, the United States kept the dollar convertible to gold.
 The Federal Reserve would have had to execute an expansionary monetary policy to fight the deflation and to inject liquidity into the banking system to prevent it from crumbling—but lower interest rates would have led to a gold outflow.
 Under the gold standards, price–specie flow mechanism countries that lost gold, but nevertheless wanted to maintain the gold standard, had to permit their money supply to decrease and the domestic price level to decline (deflation).
 As long as the Federal Reserve had to defend the gold parity of the dollar it had to sit idle while the banking system crumbled.

 In March and April in a series of laws and executive orders, the government suspended the gold standard.
 Roosevelt stopped the outflow of gold by forbidding the export of gold except under license from the Treasury.
 Anyone holding significant amounts of gold coinage was mandated to exchange it for the existing fixed price of U.S. dollars.
 The Treasury no longer paid out gold for dollars and gold would no longer be considered valid legal tender for debts in private and public contracts.

 The dollar was allowed to float freely on foreign exchange markets with no guaranteed price in gold.
 With the passage of the Gold Reserve Act in 1934, the nominal price of gold was changed from $20.67 per troy ounce to $35.
 These measures enabled the Federal Reserve to increase the amount of money in circulation to the level the economy needed.
 Markets immediately responded well to the suspension in the hope that the decline in prices would finally end.
 In her essay "What ended the Great Depression?"
 (1992), Christina Romer argued that this policy raised industrial production by 25% until 1937 and by 50% until 1942.